 The major portion of electrical power in your Airstream is 12-volt.
-The 12-volt current powers the vents, furnace, water pump, and water heater ignition.
+The 12-volt current powers the fans, furnaces, water pump, and water heater ignition.
 The exceptions would be the air conditioner and microwave oven.

 All 12-volt current comes through the battery system in the front of your trailer.
-The battery is accessible in the battery box on the A-frame of your trailer.
-Power from the battery goes to a set of four Type 2 thermal breakers located under the roadside front dinette seat and riveted to the interior skin.
-The breakers are tied together by a brass bus bar.
+The batteries are accessible in the battery box on the A-frame of your trailer.
+Power from the batteries goes to a set of four Type 2 thermal breakers located under the front bed and riveted to the inside skin front plate.
+The breakers are ties together by a brass bus bar.
 One breaker (30 Amp.) protects the 12-volt tow vehicle charge line coming from the 7-way cord.
 Another breaker (20 Amp.) feeds the trailer brakes breakaway switch located near the hitch coupler.
 A 50-amp breaker feeds the Battery Disconnect relay.
 The current leaves the relay and goes to the 12-volt distribution panel located in the converter and then to the rest of the trailer.
-Open the decorative door on the front of the converter to access the panel and its fuses.
-A 12-volt circuit diagram is shown later in this section.
+Open the brown decorative door on the front of the converter under the dinette to access the panel and its fuses.
+A 12-volt layout diagram is shown later in this section.